simov/purest/README.md

 })
 ```

-This particular function is executed before every request, and it's sole purpose is to extract the user's *data center* name from its `apikey`.
+This particular function is executed before each request, and it's sole purpose is to extract the user's *data center* name from the `apikey` querystring parameter.

-Mailchimp needs a correct *data center* name, that will be set as a subdomain in the API URL:
+Mailchimp needs a correct *data center* name to be embedded into the API URL through the `subdomain` modifier:

 ```js
 "mailchimp": {
   "https://[subdomain].api.mailchimp.com": {...}}
 ```

-### Structure
+### Hook Structure

-You can define HTTP hook for every valid HTTP verb + one special `all` hook which is executed always:
+You can define HTTP hook for each valid HTTP verb + one special `all` hook that will be executed always:

 ```js
 var before = {